podefr/nucleus/README.md

 	</section>
 ```

-In this case, we have two plugins, one called bind, and the other one called listen.
+In this case, we have two plugins, one called 'bind', and the other one called 'listen'.
 We can configure Nucleus.js to accept more than one plugin by calling the 'addAll' method instead of just 'add':

 ```js
 	// This is some UI with a doSomething method: